nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.2.3 =
+* fixed: db error when MariaDB 10.1 does not permit ALTER for setting default column value
+* fixed: Lazy Load missing placeholder folder when Easy IO is enabled

 = 6.2.2 =
 * added: disable Easy IO's "deep" integration with image_downsize filter via EIO_DISABLE_DEEP_INTEGRATION override
 * added: integration with JSON/AJAX respones from Spotlight Social Media Feeds plugin